inab/FAIRsoft_indicators/CONTRIBUTING.md

-# How to Contribute

-How to Contribute to Our Collection of Research Software Quality Indicators
+# How to Contribute to Our Collection of Research Software Quality Indicators

 Thank you for your interest in contributing to our collection of research software quality indicators!
-Your contributions play a crucial role in improving the comprehensiveness and effectiveness of our project.
-Here's how you can get involved:
+Your involvement is vital for enhancing the comprehensiveness and effectiveness of our indicators.
+Below you will find detailed ways you can contribute to the project.

-Accessing the GitHub Repository:
+## Accessing the GitHub Repository

 Our project is hosted on GitHub.
-If you're viewing this guide on our website and would like to contribute, you can access the GitHub repository by following this link: [Link to GitHub Repository](https://github.com/inab/FAIRsoft_indicators)
+If you're reading this guide on our website and would like to contribute directly, please visit the [FAIRsoft Research Quality Indicators Repository](https://github.com/inab/FAIRsoft_indicators).

+## Contribution Guidelines

-1. Familiarize Yourself with the Project:
+### 1. Familiarize Yourself with the Project

-Before contributing, take some time to familiarize yourself with our project and its goals.
-Browse through the repository where the indicators specification "lives" to understand the existing indicators and their documentation.
+Start by understanding the scope and objectives of our project:
+- Review the [documentation](https://github.com/inab/FAIRsoft_indicators/tree/main/docs/indicators) where the indicators are described.
+- Understand the existing indicators, their importance, and how they are used.

-2. Explore Existing Issues:
+### 2. Explore Existing Issues

+Look through the project's [issue tracker](https://github.com/inab/FAIRsoft_indicators/issues) to find ongoing discussions, requests for enhancements, or reports of bugs:
+- Identify areas where you can contribute or propose new ideas.
-Check the repository's [issue tracker](https://github.com/inab/FAIRsoft_indicators/issues) for existing issues related to the indicators.
-These issues may include suggestions for new indicators, discussions about existing ones, or requests for clarification.
+- Issues might include suggestions for new indicators, refinements of existing ones, or technical improvements.

-3. Submitting a New Issue:
+### 3. Submit a New Issue

-If you have an idea for a new indicator or would like to suggest improvements to an existing one, you can submit a [new issue](https://github.com/inab/FAIRsoft_indicators/issues/new).
-Please provide as much detail as possible, including the rationale behind your suggestion and any relevant references.
+If you identify a potential improvement or have a new indicator in mind:
+- Submit a [new issue](https://github.com/inab/FAIRsoft_indicators/issues/new) detailing your idea.
+- Provide comprehensive details including the purpose of the indicator, its measurement methodology, and any relevant literature or examples.

-4. Participate in Discussions:
+### 4. Participate in Discussions

-Engage in [discussions](https://github.com/inab/FAIRsoft_indicators/discussions) on existing issues by sharing your thoughts, providing feedback, or offering solutions.
-Your input can help refine and clarify the indicators, ensuring they accurately reflect best practices in research software quality.

-5. Proposing Changes:

-If you're comfortable with Git and GitHub, you can fork the repository, make your proposed changes, and submit a pull request.
-Be sure to follow any guidelines or conventions outlined in the repository's contributing guidelines.
+Engage actively in the [discussions section](https://github.com/inab/FAIRsoft_indicators/discussions):
+- Share your insights, provide feedback, and help refine proposals.
+- Discussions are great platforms for brainstorming and collaborating on new ideas.

+### 5. Propose Changes via Pull Requests

+If you're familiar with GitHub and Git:
+- Fork the repository, create a new branch for your changes, and develop your enhancements.
+- Submit a pull request with a clear description of your changes and reference any related issue(s).
+- Follow any coding standards and guidelines provided in the repository.

+### 6. Review Contributions

+Participate in the review process by providing constructive feedback on other contributors' pull requests.

-6. Spread the Word:
+### 7. Spread the Word

-Help us reach a broader audience by sharing our project with others who may be interested.
-Whether through social media, academic networks, or research communities, spreading awareness can attract more contributors and enrich our discussions.
+Help expand our community:
+- Share the project within your networks.
+- Present the indicators at workshops, seminars, and conferences.
+- Encourage your peers to contribute.

+## Stay Connected

+Follow the repository to stay updated on new discussions, issues, and updates.
+Your ongoing engagement is crucial for the project's success.

-Thank you for being part of our community!
+Thank you for being a part of our community and contributing to the advancement of research software quality indicators!